-Turn the truck on by placing the control handle vertical
+Turn the truck on by placing the control handle vertical and turning the key to ON (green dot).

 Turn the truck off by turning the key to OFF (red dot).

 Always turn the key to off when leaving the truck.